Arianna6400/ADIChain/README.md

 ./SCRIPT_NAME.sh
 ```

 Changing the `SCRIPT_NAME` with the proper name of the script you want to execute.
-You can find your `.txt.` files inside the directory and use one of the results to register your user in our application.
+You can find your `FILE_NAME.txt`. files inside the directory and use one of the results to register your user in our application.

 ## Contributors
 Meet the team that made ADIChain possible: